Lulu Kunkel Burg: Biography

-As a soloist she appeared before every club of importance in St. Louis, beginning her public appearance at the age of eight years, and also gave concerts and assisted in those given by the Symphony Society, Morning Choral, Liederkranz, Rubinstein and Friday Clubs, and musicales in private homes, which was one of her special lines of work.
-With ease she executed the most intricate and dangerous technical flights.
-Her originality in interpretation was distinctive.
-To the listener her violin spoke with an intense sympathy and awokened a thrill of the senses as only such an instrument skillfully handled could arouse.
-Her playing made the violin respond to every emotion of her temperament in tones of the finest shading.
+As a soloist she appeared at many notable clubs in St. Louis, beginning her public appearance at the age of eight years.
+She also gave concerts and assisted in those given by the Symphony Society, Morning Choral, Liederkranz, Rubinstein and Friday Clubs, as well as playing in private homes, which was one of her special lines of work.
+She is known for technical playing and originality in interpretation.
+Her playing was noted to be very evocative of emotion at a time where the inclusion of women in orchestra was argued for due to belief that the participation of women would increase sensitiveness and expression in the performances.

 Lulu Kunkel Burg was a teacher of violin for twelve years at Forest Park University, and for the same time violinist of the First Presbyterian Church.
 She also taught in the Missouri Conservatory for five years.
 Burg was very successful as a teacher at the Forest Park University, of which Anna Sneed Cairns was the president.
 At the First Presbyterian Church she played every Sunday morning and evening.
 With her in this work, outside of the regular choir, was Wilhelmina Lowe-Speyer, who was for many years the harpist for the St. Louis Symphony Society, and later played in the orchestra of which her husband was the leader at the Columbia Theatre.

 Just before Burg's marriage she was offered a position in New York on the vaudeville stage by H. M. Blossom, Jr., the author of Yankee Consul, Checkers and other plays.
 It was a great temptation, but she rejected the offer and married Frederick Henry Burg (1870-1937) in February, 1902.
 Frederick Burg and Philip Burg were in the grocery business on South Broadway, St. Louis.
 They had one daughter, Virginia B. Klaus (b.
 1908).

 Burg included in her repertoire selections from Wagner, Wieniawski, Saint-Saens, Bruch, Lalo, Mendelssohn and other great composers.

 She died on September 11, 1953, and is buried at Bellefontaine Cemetery, St. Louis.